pypa/distlib/docs/reference.rst

                                  digital signature.
       :param data_filename: The path to the file which was supposedly signed to obtain the signature in ``signature_filename``.
+      :param keystore: The path to a directory which contains the keys used in verification.
+If not specified, the instance's ``gpg_home`` attribute is used instead.
       :returns: ``True`` if the signature can be verified, else ``False``.
 If an error occurs (e.g. unable to locate the public key used to verify the signature), a ``ValueError`` is raised.